dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Bisulfite conversion processing pipeline.md

 > To assign:
 > - [GitHub - zhou-lab/biscuit: BISulfite-seq CUI Toolkit](https://github.com/zhou-lab/biscuit).
 DNA methylation and mutation calling.

+The ENCODE Project gathers a series of WGBS data and processing standards at: [Whole-Genome Bisulfite Sequencing Data Standards and Processing Pipeline – ENCODE](https://www.encodeproject.org/data-standards/wgbs/).
+Some important standards are:

+- Each replicate should have 30X [coverage](https://www.encodeproject.org/data-standards/terms/#read-depth).
+- The C to T conversion rate should be ≥98%.
+- The CpG quantification should have a [Pearson correlation](https://www.encodeproject.org/data-standards/terms/#concordance) of ≥0.8 for sites with ≥10X coverage.

 ## FASTQ preprocessing and quality control

-The quality of the reads must be assessed using the habitual software.
+The quality of the FASTQ reads must be initially assessed using the habitual software.

 ![[FASTQ quality control#Software for FASTQ QC]]

 - Adapter trimming: Trimmomatic, Trim Galore, cutadapt.
 - Data visualization: IGV, Methylation plotter, WBSA.